History of the Mauro Institute

 PhD Program, Peace and Conflict Studies

-In 2005, a PhD Program in Peace and Conflict Studies was established at the University of Manitoba and housed in the Centre was fully approved by the Council on Post-Secondary Education and the University of Manitoba.
+In 2005, a PhD Program in Peace and Conflict Studies was established at the University of Manitoba and housed in the Institute was fully approved by the Council on Post-Secondary Education and the University of Manitoba.
 The first cohort of doctoral students was admitted in January 2006, a second cohort was admitted in September 2006, and a third cohort in September 2007.
 An interdisciplinary Graduate Program Committee was developed to oversee the PhD Program, and more then 30 faculty from throughout the University, Menno Simons College, and the University of Winnipeg who are engaged in relevant teaching and research have affiliated themselves with the PhD Program as potential advisors for doctoral students.

 The Mauro Institute has organized a number of outreach events, including the annual Sol Kanee Lecture Series on Peace and Justice, the Search for Common Ground Film Festival, the Winnipeg International Storytelling Festival: Storytelling on the Path to Peace, two Concerts for Peace, as well as a number of specialized lectures and workshops.
 The Mauro Institute has participated as a co-sponsor for many programs originated by other organizations as well.